GFdiablo117/APV/readme.md

 With our display we want to help the commuter...

-...to find incredible fast the best train for his individual needs.
+...to find incredibly fast the best train for his individual needs.
 ...to travel more relaxed and comfortable.
 ...to sweeten the wait by infotaiment.